schibsted/jslt/functions.md

 ### _is-integer(object) -> boolean_

-True iff the argument is a integral number.
+True iff the argument is an integral number.

 Examples: